 And now, re-enjoy The Tokens And discover the simple magic of Soloman Linda’s original South African classic:

 P.P.S. “ The Lion Sleeps Tonight” is Biographical!
 As a young man Soloman Linda grew up laboring as a farm worker!
 All the farms in South Africa suffered from one common, very serious problem!
 Lions!
 They would frequently hunt at night stalking a farms livestock, the workers and farmers!
-To survive and remain safe, the workers would study the hunting patterns of the Lions, noting when they were most aggressive and when they would Sleep!….”Hush my darling don’t fear my darling, THE LION SLEEPS TONIGHT”
+To survive and remain safe, the workers would study the hunting patterns of the Lions, noting when the lions were most aggressive and when the lions would Sleep!….”Hush my darling don’t fear my darling, THE LION SLEEPS TONIGHT”